Reasons for Favoring the DOJ over Google

 Some comments reflected opinions that Google’s practices were a form of bullying other companies in the industry.
 They saw Google’s size as an oppressive force that makes it impossible for other companies to compete.

-Many Consumers Do Not Know How to Change The Default Search Engine on their Devices and Browsers
+Many Consumers Do Not Know How to Change The Default Search Engine

 Google Alters Search Results to Its Own Benefit